Department of Natural Resources

-The Division of Administrative Support includes the functions of budget development, financial resource allocations, internal audit, accounting, human resources, procurement, grants management and general services.
+The Division of Administrative Support provides services to ensure efficient and effective operations to fulfill the department’s mission, vision and values.
+The division includes the functions of budget development, financial resource allocations, internal audit, accounting, human resources, procurement, grants management and general services.

 Division of Environmental Quality

-The Division of Environmental Quality oversees the state’s environmental programs and regional and satellite offices to ensure clean air, land and water by cleaning up pollution from the past, addressing pollution problems of today and identifying potential pollution issues of the future.
-The programs include: Air Pollution, Environmental Services, Hazardous Waste, Land Reclamation, Solid Waste Management and Water Protection.
+The Division of Environmental Quality oversees the state’s environmental programs and regional offices to ensure clean air, land and water by cleaning up pollution from the past, addressing pollution problems of today and identifying potential pollution issues of the future.
+The programs include: Air Pollution Control, Environmental Remediation, Environmental Services, Waste Management and Water Protection.
 The regional offices are located in Kansas City, Macon, Poplar Bluff, Springfield and St. Louis.

 Air Pollution Control Program

 The Air Pollution Control Program provides staff support to the Air Conservation Commission which is responsible for developing policies to maintain and enhance the state’s air quality.
 The program works closely with the U.S. Environmental Protection Agency to implement the Clean Air Act.
 The program researches, develops and implements control strategies that help Missouri improve and maintain healthy air quality.
 The program also issues construction and operating permits for installations that emit air pollution; selects locations for air monitoring equipment and analyzes data collected from these monitors, and works with general public, stakeholders and the regulated public to comply with local, state and federal air quality regulations.